any-docs/css/content/reference/selectors/_doublecolon_column/index.md

 }
 ```

-We then apply styles to the {{cssxref("::scroll-marker-group")}} pseudo-element to lay out the scroll markers in the center of the row with a `0.4em` gap between each one:
+We then apply styles to the `::scroll-marker-group` pseudo-element to lay out the scroll markers in the center of the row with a `0.4em` gap between each one:

 ```css live-sample___carousel-example
 ::scroll-marker-group {